ThasankaK/Camera-Calibration/README.md

 Inside the calibration_parameters file will be:

-**Camera Matrix (camera_matrix)**: Matrix containing some parameters that define the camera and its outputs **Distortion Coefficients (dist_coeffs)**: Coefficients describing the distortion of the camera lense **Rotational Vectors (rvecs)**: Describing the rotation of the camera in 3D space to align its coordinate system with the world coordinate system.
+**Camera Matrix (camera_matrix)**: Matrix containing some parameters that define the camera and its outputs

+**Distortion Coefficients (dist_coeffs)**: Coefficients describing the distortion of the camera lense

+**Rotational Vectors (rvecs)**: Describing the rotation of the camera in 3D space to align its coordinate system with the world coordinate system

-**Translational Vectors (tvecs)**: Describing the position of the camera in 3D space to align its coordinate system with the world coordinate system.
+**Translational Vectors (tvecs)**: Describing the position of the camera in 3D space to align its coordinate system with the world coordinate system

 **Root-Mean Squared Error (rms_error)**: Indicates how well the calibration fits the detected corners, low value -> better calibration

 ## Important Notes